 restricted to sale directly to the consumer and are inspected and

-local board of health;.
+licensed by the local board of health;.

 Wholesale operations may sell their products to

 retail stores, restaurants, etc., and are inspected and licensed by

 the Massachusetts Food Protection Program.
 There is no sales

 Which foods are subject to the Massachusetts Cottage Food law?